Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/India.md

 ![[Castes in India.jpg]]

 > [!quote]+ Rig Veda 10:11
-> When they divided Purusha (cosmic man, primeval giant) how many portions did they make?
+> "When they divided Purusha (cosmic man, primeval giant) how many portions did they make?
 What do they call his mouth, his arms?
-What do they call his thighs and his feet?
+What do they call his thighs and his feet?"

 #### Upper castes